PwC: Aiding Russian oligarchs

 PwC's Cyprus unit helped dozens of Russian oligarchs to shuffle their wealth and evade sanctions after Russia's invasion of Ukraine.
 PwC helped Alexey Mordashov transfer a $1.4 billion investment out of his name in order to elude EU sanctions.
 PwC also helped two oligarchs who were instrumental to the waging of Russia's war in Ukraine to hide $100 million.

 After the start of the full-scale Russian invasion of Ukraine, on 7 March 2022, PwC stated that "under the circumstances, PwC should not have a member firm in Russia and consequently PwC Russia will leave the network."
 On 29 April, PwC Russia announced the withdrawal of the brand from the PwC network, and on 30 June, a legal agreement was signed on the withdrawal of the firm in Russia from the network.

 A week later, on 5 July 2022, PwC Ukraine announced the final exit of the company from Russia: "PwC no longer has a firm in Russia: on 4 July 2022 all aspects of the departure of the former PwC firm in Russia have been completed".

 However, in 2023, it emerged that PwC helped Russian oligarchs to avoid sanctions.
 PwC also stopped working in Belarus, where its staff consisted of 25 people.

-Curacao fraud
+Curaçao fraud

-PwC helped billionaire Hushang Ansary allegedly defraud a pension fund in Curacao by setting up shell companies that drained the fund.
+PwC helped billionaire Hushang Ansary allegedly defraud a pension fund in Curaçao by setting up shell companies to drain it.